dpritchard/seaweedR/README.md

 ## Contributing

-We welcome contributors of all skill levels!
 If you would like to contribute to this project please [contact Daniel][dpcontact].

-If you'd like to contribute, please read the devtools [style guide][hwsg] before spending too much time coding out a complex function for inclusion here.

 [dpcontact]: http://www.pritchard.co/contact
 [hwsg]: https://github.com/hadley/devtools/wiki/Style